bediger4000/zigzag-programming-problem/README.md

       i i   i z
        s     g

-I'm doing this in Go, which has the advantage of the `range` built-in to allow less mistake-prone array index and value retrieval.
+I'm doing this in Go, which has the advantage of the `range` built-in that enourages less mistake-prone array index and value retrieval.

 Go uses Unicde strings in UTF-8 format, so each input string gets normalized so that seperate composable code points get composed.